 - He did this by offering His perfect life on the cross in order to pay the moral debt created by our sin.

 - The significance of this act is explained in great detail by Paul in Romans 4-6.

 Basically what Paul says is that God has dealt with man's sins in an absolute and historical manner at the cross!
 For example, at one point in your life you are guilty of sin and face condemnation before God.

-At another pint in your life you are forgiven for all your sins and are guaranteed eternal life.
+At another point in your life, you are forgiven for all your sins and are guaranteed eternal life.
 And the point at which the difference occurs is the cross of Jesus Christ.

 Peter the Apostle summarizes it this way,

 ...and He Himself bore our sins in His body on the cross...